Mgr. Martin Pehal, Ph.D.

 English articles and book chapters

-• “New Kingdom Royal Succession Strategies and Their Possible Old Kingdom Antecedents”, in M. Nuzzollo and J. Krejčí (eds.), The Rise and Development of the Solar Cult and Architecture in Ancient Egypt: Latest Researches and Recent Discoveries, Wiesbaden: Harrasowitz, in press.
+- “New Kingdom Royal Succession Strategies and Their Possible Old Kingdom Antecedents”, in M. Nuzzollo and J. Krejčí (eds.), The Rise and Development of the Solar Cult and Architecture in Ancient Egypt: Latest Researches and Recent Discoveries, Wiesbaden: Harrasowitz, 2021, p.
+199–234.

-• “Personified Object and Objectified Persons in Ancient Egypt”, in J. Kemling (ed.), The Cultural Power of Personal Objects: Traditional Accounts and New Perspectives, SUNY Press, in press.
+- “Personified Objects and Objectified Persons in Ancient Egypt”.
+In The Cultural Power of Personal Objects: Traditional Accounts and New Perspectives, Jared Kemling (ed.), SUNY Series in American Philosophy and Cultural Thought.
+Albany, N.Y: SUNY Press, 2021, p.
+53–74.

-• co-authored with O. Cieslarová “Corporeality as a Key to the Assessment of the Dynamics of Ritualization”, Yearbook for Liturgical and Ritual Studies/Jaarboek voor Liturgie-Onderzoek (2011): 67–85.
+- with O. Cieslarová “Corporeality as a Key to the Assessment of the Dynamics of Ritualization”, Yearbook for Liturgical and Ritual Studies/Jaarboek voor Liturgie-Onderzoek 27 (2011): 67–85.

 Czech articles and book chapters